smarie/python-pytest-cases/docs/index.md

 Case functions **do not have any particular requirement**, apart from their names starting with `case_`.
 They can return anything that is considered useful to run the associated test.

+!!! note "Support for pytest marks"
+    Pytest marks such as `@pytest.mark.skip` can be used on case functions, the corresponding case will be handled according to the expected behaviour (failed if `@pytest.mark.fail`, skipped under condition if `@pytest.mark.skipif`, etc.)

 ### c- Test functions

 Then, as usual we write our `pytest` functions starting with `test_`, in a `test_foo.py` file: